I’ve been watching a lot of Netflix and my eye is always attracted to shows that include mixed-race Japanese people like me.

 First of all, it’s great to see so many Japanese Americans on screen with Troy Iwata, James Saito, and Jennifer Ikeda in Dash & Lily, and big ups to Never Have I Ever for making people assume that under the shirts of all hyphenated Japanese men is a six-pack rather than the kegs we’re likely working on.

-Perhaps the writers felt that pointing out their nationality in a blatant manner could give rise to stereotyping, but piecemeal references to an entire identity is actually a whole lot worse — at least in my mind.
+Perhaps the writers felt that blatantly pointing out their nationality could give rise to stereotyping, but piecemeal references to an entire identity is actually a whole lot worse — at least in my mind.

 While there are a few nods to them being Japanese — with a mochi making grandmas and how some of us refer to our grandparents — there’s a lot more to this identity than ambiguous cultural practices.